thk2b/redux-structures/README.md

 ## Motivation

 Redux applications often implement the same reducer logic.
-For instance, adding or removing a property from a state object, inserting an element to a list or updating a value. `redux-structures` provides reusable and encapsulated implementations of these common data structures, so that you do not have to rewrite the same reducers over and over.
+For instance, adding or removing a property from a state object, inserting an element to a list or updating a value. `redux-structures` provides reusable implementations of these common data structures so that you do not have to rewrite the same reducers over and over.

 To illustrate the problem, consider a chat application.
 The store has `users` and `messages`, which are both objects: